-2017 ATV Club Rides and camp-outs reports
+2017 and 2018 ATV Club Rides and camp-outs reports

 Escalante overnight ride June 2 and 3, 2017

 ATV Club Had 13 OHV's and 19 people do this ride.

 JUNE 2 to 3, 2017

 ATV Club OHV Overnight Ride: Friday and Saturday, to Escalante overnight and return.

 We departed promptly at 7:30 AM.
 Trailered the rigs to Big Water.
 The Day was clear and still cool and we unloaded our machines.
 Bain and Arlene were leading us out of our staging area and everyone was full of anticipation to get going.